rainlanguage/rain-sdk/docs/classes/parser.md

 // to set the custom opmeta
 Parser.set(OpMeta)

+// to set the custom details of GTE and LTE opcodes Parser.setGteMeta(description?, data?, description?)
+Parser.setLteMeta(description?, data?, description?)

 // to execute the parsing and get parse tree object and StateConfig let parseTree;
 let stateConfig